Remote Proctor NOW Policy for Online Exams

 - Maintain room lighting bright enough to be considered “daylight” quality.
 Overhead lighting is preferred; however, if overhead is not possible, the source of light should not be behind the test taker.

 - No other persons except the test‐taker should be permitted to enter the room during testing.
+There should be no communication with others by any means during testing.

 - Dress as if in a public setting.